dce/davideisinger.com/content/journal/dispatch-19-september-2024/index.md

 [1]: https://www.amazon.com/dp/B08R66Z71S
 [2]: https://www.amazon.com/dp/B09M3Q6QHN

-Musically, I found a good deal on a pretty nice [polyphonic analog synthesizer][3] which I think will be helpful in properly learning how subtractive synthesis works (though this thing has a _lot_ going on).
+Musically, I found a good deal on a pretty nice [polyphonic analog synthesizer][3] which I think will be helpful in properly learning subtractive synthesis (though this thing has a _lot_ going on).
 So far just enjoying poking around w/ all the various settings.
 I'm also slowly working through a [book on drum programming][4].

 [3]: https://sequential.com/product/prophetrev2/
 [4]: https://www.goodreads.com/en/book/show/6399596-drum-programming